crystallabs/event_handler/README.md

 class_record ClickedEvent < ::EventHandler::Event, x : Int32, y : Int32
 ```

-`class_record` is EventHandler's variant of Crystal's `record` macro; it creates classes instead of structs.
+`class_record` is EventHandler's variant of Crystal's macro `record`; it creates classes instead of structs.

 If additional modification to the class is necessary, class can be reopened: